louis030195/Evol/README.md

 Evol is a multiplayer hero defense.

+Part of the lore is generated using deep learning OpenAi's [gpt2](https://github.com/louis030195/gpt-2) (laziness xD)

-The machine learning part is [here](https://github.com/louis030195/Evol_ML), planning to use ML to train AI to fight players and be really challenging for players
+The old machine learning part is [here](https://github.com/louis030195/Evol_ML), thinking about where to add ML in this project

 # Videos
 Oldest to newest: